Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Software

-The illustrations for this paper were made using the IRToools software, and MATLAB scripts used to produce the illustrations and experiments reported herein are available at the website: {\url{https://github.com/juliannechung/surveyhybridprojection}}.
-Although IRTools contains implementations of many state-of-the-art hybrid projection methods, it is by no means exhaustive and the authors encourage further extensions.
-For some recent work on generalized hybrid projection methods, subsequent UQ, and hybrid methods with recycling, see \href{https://github.com/juliannechung}.
-For getting familiar with inverse problems (e.g., some toy problems), see RegularizationTools \cite{Han94}.
-For image deblurring problems, see RestoreTools \cite{NaPaPe04}.
-For tomographic reconstruciton problems, see AIRTools II \cite{hansen2018air}.
+The illustrations for this paper were made using the IR Toools software, and MATLAB scripts used to produce the illustrations and experiments reported herein are available at the website: {\url{https://github.com/juliannechung/surveyhybridprojection}}.

+Although \textsc{IR Tools} contains implementations of many state-of-the-art hybrid projection methods, it is by no means exhaustive and the authors encourage further extensions.
+For some recent work on generalized hybrid projection methods, subsequent UQ, and hybrid methods with recycling, see {\url{https://github.com/juliannechung}} .
+For getting familiar with inverse problems (e.g., some toy problems), see \textsc{Regularization Tools} \cite{Han94}.
+For image deblurring problems, see \textsc{Restore Tools} \cite{NaPaPe04}.
+For tomographic reconstruction problems, see \textsc{AIR Tools II} \cite{hansen2018air}.
 For computational UQ, see accompanying MATLAB codes for \cite{bardsley2018computational}.

-\section{Concluding Remarks and Future Outlook}
+\section{Concluding remarks and future outlook}

 This survey provides an overview of hybrid projection methods for solving large-scale inverse problems.
 Our aim is to provide a gentle introduction to the area for budding scientists and interested researchers working in related fields.
-We provide a general structure of hybrid projection methods for standard Tikhonov regularization (Algorithm \ref{alg:hybridprojection}), describe the most common algorithmic choices (including subspace projection approaches and parameter choice techniques), and finish with a summary of extensions that go \emph{beyond} standard approaches and uses.
+We explain the general principles underlying hybrid projection methods for standard Tikhonov regularization (Algorithm \ref{alg:hybridprojection}), and carefully describe the most common algorithmic choices (including subspace projection approaches and parameter choice techniques), and finish with a summary of extensions that go \emph{beyond} standard approaches and uses.